-As well as studying literature you'll do plenty of language work, including translation from Spanish into English and vice versa, grammar, essay writing, and oral skills.
-It would be a good idea over the summer to revising the language work you've done at school, especially tenses and the subjunctive, to give yourself the best start when you arrive.
+As well as studying literature, you'll do plenty of language work, including translation from Spanish into English and vice versa, grammar, essay writing, and oral skills.
+It is important that over the summer, you revise the language work you've done at school carefully, especially tenses and the subjunctive, to give yourself the best start when you arrive.

-You're not required to buy any language textbooks, but you might want to invest in A New Reference Grammar of Modern Spanish by John Butt, Carmen Benjamin and Antonia Moreira Rodríguez (6th edition, Routledge 2019), along with the complementary workbook Practising Spanish Grammar by Angela Howkins, Christopher Pountain and Teresa de Carlos (4th edition, Routledge 2019).
-Other useful books are Speed up your Spanish: Strategies to Avoid Common Errors, by Javier Muñoz-Basols, Marianne David, and Olga Núñez Piñeiro (Routledge, 2010), and Using Spanish Vocabulary by R.E.
+I would strongly recommend that, if possible, you purchase, A New Reference Grammar of Modern Spanish by John Butt, Carmen Benjamin and Antonia Moreira Rodríguez (6th edition, Routledge 2019), along with the complementary workbook Practising Spanish Grammar by Angela Howkins, Christopher Pountain and Teresa de Carlos (4th edition, Routledge 2019).
+Other useful books are Speed up your Spanish: Strategies to Avoid Common Errors, by Javier Muñoz-Basols, Marianne David, and Olga Núñez Piñeiro (Routledge, 2010), and Using

+Spanish Vocabulary by R.E.
 Batchelor and Miguel Ángel San José (Cambridge University Press, 2003).
 You will find copies of all these books in the college library.